UP-macroecology/Keuth_EuroInverts_BMIP_2024/README.md

 *Script:* 1a_DataPreprocessing_TREAM.R

-In this script the TREAM data set was cleaned.
-Wrong cell values were removed from different columns and the different taxonomic columns (species, genus and family) were checked for correctness (misspelling or synonyms) and cleaned.
+In this script the TREAM data set was cleaned: Wrong cell values were removed from different columns and the different taxonomic columns (species, genus and family) were checked for correctness (misspelling or synonyms) and cleaned.
 For this the package *taxonize* was used and the species names were first checked using the taxnomic serial number (TSN) and the [Integrated Taxonomic Information System (ITIS)](https://www.itis.gov/).
 I chose this option since the other functions did not work but produced an error message.
 All species names that could not be found by the function were manually checked using [GBIF](https://www.gbif.org/).
 I further extracted higher taxonomic levels (family, order) for each record using the package *taxonize*.
+If a higher taxonomic level could not be found by the function it was also checked using [GBIF](https://www.gbif.org/) and [Catalogue of Life](https://www.catalogueoflife.org/).
+Furthermore, for each record it was determined to which taxonomic level it was determined.
+If a taxonomic identification was not clear the closest mutual taxonomic level of the options named was chosen.

 ### Data exploration
 *Script:* 2_DataExploration.R

-The data set was investigated based on temporal and spatial extent for every country as well as species.
+The data set was investigated based on temporal and spatial coverage for every country as well as species.
+The proportion of identification to the different taxonomic level for every country was also determined.
 The corresponding plots can also be found in the Rmarkdown *Exploration_EuroInv.Rmd/.html*.

+*Script:* 2a_DataExploration_TREAM.R

+The data set was investigated focusing on the temporal and spatial coverage for every country.
+Furthermore, the proportion of identification to the different taxonomic levels for every country was determined and the proportion of sampled years per study site for every country.
+Additionally, since the data set does not include 0 counts, structural 0 were included in the data set.

+*Script:* 4_GlobalRange.R

+For this script I downloaded range data for the order *Odonata* from the [IUCN Red List](https://www.iucnredlist.org/resources/spatial-data-download) and tested how many species are included in this data set.

+### ShinyApp

+The folder *ShinyApp* contains the script and data required for the